victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 4. Avoid paradoxes that arise from carelessly applying probabilistic reasoning to ill-defined scenarios.

 In our next section, we'll explore how this framework helps us tackle more complex problems and leads us towards the full measure-theoretic foundation of modern probability theory.
 We'll see how concepts like random variables and expectation fit into this structure, and how it allows us to handle sophisticated scenarios in probability and statistics.

-Certainly!
-I'll rewrite the section on random variables using proper KaTeX formatting.
-This will make the mathematical expressions more readable and precise.
-Here's the revised version:

 # From Sample Spaces to Random Variables